Tanay1998/ChromeBot/README.md

 # ChromeBot
 Slash commands built for Chrome!
 It's the chrome powerup you deserve.

+Get this on the Chrome Extensions Web Store: https://chrome.google.com/webstore/detail/ejdaeiahdnabjhceoobekpekohcileep/publish-accepted

+Have a crazy new feature idea?
+Submit a feature request or make a PR!

 Type `/ <command> <keyword>` to get started!

 ## Quick Usage: